 Accessible services and supports for caregivers from underserved minority groups remains an area in need of additional attention.
 Addressing individual, family, and systemic barriers to autism-related service access for members of racial and ethnic minorities requires dedicated resources, implementation of explicit strategies and policies, and incorporation of the principles of cultural and linguistic competence.
 Discrimination based on race and ethnicity continues to present an obstacle to many caregivers.
 For example, research shows that Black caregivers continue to face more obstacles such as systemic bias and interpersonal racism when seeking supports and services compared to White caregivers of autistic individuals.
 Additionally, many families may forego family employment due to the long-term care of a child.
 These lost earnings were estimated to reach about \$18,000 per year, with families from underserved groups being disproportionally affected.
 Affordable, evidence-based services available using culturally competent methods should be a priority for the benefit of caregivers from racial or ethnically underrepresented groups.
-Private organizations like Color of Autism, Sankofa, and Grupo Salto have emerged to offer support for parents and caregivers of autistic children and adults from minority communities but more groups like these are needed.
+Private organizations like Color of Autism, Sankofa, and Grupo Salto have emerged to offer support for parents and caregivers of autistic children and adults from minority communities, but more groups like these are needed.

-Caregiver supports for parents of aging children with autism remains an area in need of additional research and focus.
-Aging parents of adult children with autism often experience declining health, as well as shrinking informal social support systems, while caregiver burden remains constant or increases.
-In addition, costs associated with caring for an adult (e.g., medical care, paying for respite care, transportation, etc.) can increase over time, while aging parents' income may either remain constant or decrease, particularly as they face health challenges and changes in income due to retirement.
+Caregiver supports for aging parents of autistic adults remains an area in need of additional research and focus.
+Parents of adult children with autism often experience declining health, as well as shrinking informal social support systems, while caregiver burden remains constant or increases.
+The high demands of caregiving are of particular concern for the parents of adults with high support needs, as there are often few community resources (such as day programs) available.
+In addition, costs associated with caring for an adult (e.g., medical care, respite care, transportation, etc.) can increase over time, while aging parents' income may either remain constant or decrease, particularly as they face health challenges and changes in income due to retirement.
 As the growing number of people with autism enter late stages of adulthood, supports for older and aging caregivers remains an area of urgent need and additional research.
 Supports around navigating planning for succession of guardianship from parents to siblings and/or appointed legal guardians in situations where guardianship was needed is an important need, especially for older and aging caregivers.
 Supports for family caregivers on financial planning for the care of individuals who require intensive lifelong supports is another critical need.